Sort by

 Our approach to sourcing soy sustainably

-Alongside our partner, Proforest, we have developed a Theory of Change for the way we source soy.
+Alongside our partner, Proforest, we have developed a ‘theory of change’ model for the way we source soy.
 The model sets approaches for both direct and indirect soy sourcing and embeds our learnings with suppliers and key stakeholders.
-The model helps us ensure a continuous supply of soy from responsible sources, while playing a part in developing thriving, resilient communities and stewarding natural resources for future generations.
+The model helps us strive for a continuous supply of soy from responsible sources, while playing a part in developing resilient communities and helping to safeguard natural resources.

 Our responsible sourcing work currently focuses on assessing and addressing risks of deforestation and conversion of natural habitats.
-In addition, we are piloting and planning a set of regenerative agriculture programs linked to our soy supply chains across the United States, Latin America and Europe.
+In addition, we are piloting and planning a set of regenerative agriculture programs linked to our soy supply chains across North America, Latin America and Europe.

 Beyond our supply chain, we foster collaboration between our programs and landscape initiatives in priority origins to create shared value for soy producers.
 We aim to achieve: